Frank Steunenberg

 Frank Steunenberg (August 8, 1861 – December 30, 1905) was the fourth governor of the State of Idaho, serving from 1897 until 1901.
-He was assassinated in 1905 by onetime union member Harry Orchard, who was also a paid informant for the Cripple Creek Mine Owners' Association.
-Orchard attempted to implicate leaders of the radical Western Federation of Miners in the assassination.
-The labor leaders were found not guilty in two trials, but Orchard spent the rest of his life in prison.
+He was assassinated in 1905 by onetime union member Harry Orchard.

 Early career

 Born in Keokuk, Iowa, and raised in Knoxville, Steunenberg was the fourth of 10 children of Bernardus and Cornelia (Keppel) Steunenberg, with five brothers and four sisters.
 He attended Iowa State College at Ames and then went on to become a printer's apprentice and publisher.
 In 1881, he was hired by the Des Moines Register in Des Moines.
 Steunenberg later published a newspaper in Knoxville until 1886, when he moved west and settled in Caldwell, Idaho Territory, where he joined his younger brother Albert K. Steunenberg (1863–1907) in taking over the Caldwell Tribune for six years.

 Steunenberg became active in politics as a member of the 1889 Idaho Constitutional Convention which led to Idaho's admission to the Union in 1890.
 In 1890, he was elected to the Idaho House of Representatives as a fusion candidate, endorsed by both the Democratic and Populist Parties, and he served one term.
 In addition, he served for several years as chairman of the Caldwell town council.